vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The infatuated adepts are those who, being without an initiated guru, do not benefi t from the teachings of the Tantras, do not know the meanings expounded here, and therefore do not understand the full meaning and import of the *śrīvidyā* and of its constituting syllables: the rules of utterance \( *uccāra* \) of the mantras, and so forth.

-The rays of consciousness \( *cinmarīci* \), the Dīexplains, are the Mothers of Kula \( *kulamātara ḥ * \), the goddesses Brahmī, and so on, along with the deities of the bodily elements \( *dhātudevatā* \) 32 , the Ḍ ākinīs.
+The rays of consciousness \( *cinmarīci* \), the Dī explains, are the Mothers of Kula \( *kulamātara ḥ * \), the goddesses Brahmī, and so on, along with the deities of the bodily elements \( *dhātudevatā* \) 32 , the Ḍ ākinīs.
 These divine rays destroy the bodies of the bad adepts by causing a disequilibrium of these elements.

 But he who experiences consciously the joy of the divine essence, staggering in the bliss of alcohol, propitiates the rays \[of consciousness\] at all times and especially in the morning, on lunar days, and on those of the constellation of the deity, obtains the fullness of